KarchinLab/open-cravat-modules-karchinlab/packages/drug_interaction/drug_interaction.md

-# Drug Interaction: Package that identifies variants with potential impact on drug responce.
+# Drug Interaction: Package that identifies variants with potential impact on drug response.

-This package integrates several sources of information on genetic variation and drug responce.
-Variants with a clinical significance in ClinVar of drug responce or an annotation in PharmGKB are included in the output.
+This package integrates several sources of information on genetic variation and drug response.
+Variants with a clinical significance in ClinVar of drug response or an annotation in PharmGKB are included in the output.
 Variants that change the coding sequence of a gene with known drug interactions from DGIdb are also included.

-The result viewer layout in the packages has been optimized for review of drug response information and the filter used may be adjused on the Filter tab.
+The result viewer layout in the packages has been optimized for review of drug response information and the filter used may be adjusted on the Filter tab.

 Source Annotators:
 - ClinVar - Clinical Variant Annotation
-- PharmGKB - database of genetic variants associated with altered responce to medications
+- PharmGKB - database of genetic variants associated with altered response to medications
 - DGIdb - Drug Interaction database

 Filter: